Repository Management with Nexus

 - Support for Atlassian Crowd

 - If your organization uses Atlassian Crowd, Nexus Professional can delegate authentication and access control to a Crowd server and map Crowd groups to the appropriate Nexus roles.

 - Nexus Professional along with the Nexus M2Settings Maven Plugin allows you to manage Maven settings.
 Once you have developed a Maven Settings template, developers can then connect to Nexus Professional using the Nexus M2Settings Maven plugin which will take responsibility for downloading a Maven settings file from Nexus and replacing the existing Maven settings on a local workstation.

 - When software is deployed to the Maven Central repository, it is deployed as a signed artifact bundle.
 Nexus Professional’s Staging Suite allows you to upload artifact bundles to a staged repository.

 - Artifact Validation and Verification

 - The software artifacts you download from a remote repository are often signed with PGP signatures.
-Nexus Professional will make sure that these PGP signature are valid and the procurement plugin defines a few other rules that can be applied to artifacts which are downloaded from remote repositories.
+Nexus Professional will make sure that these PGP signatures are valid and the procurement plugin defines a few other rules that can be applied to artifacts which are downloaded from remote repositories.
 Nexus Professional also defines an API which allows you to create your own custom verification rules.

 - Custom Repository Metadata

 - Nexus Professional provides a facility for user-defined, custom metadata.
-If you need to keep track of custom attributes to support approval work-flow or to associate custom identifiers with software artifacts, you can use Nexus to define and manipulate custom attributes which can be associated with artifacts in a Nexus repository.
+If you need to keep track of custom attributes to support approval workflow or to associate custom identifiers with software artifacts, you can use Nexus to define and manipulate custom attributes which can be associated with artifacts in a Nexus repository.